rpthms/nft-geo-filter/README.md

 # nft-blacklist
 Blacklist country specific IP blocks using nftables

+NOTE : IPv6 addresses are not supported at the moment.

 # Requirements
-To use this script, you will need to create a 'set' in your nftables configuration.
+To use this script, you will need to create a 'set' in your nftables configuration with the `type ipv4_addr` and `flags interval` set properties.
 This set can belong to any table in your nftables configuration and is responsible for holding the blacklisted IP addresses.
 The syntax to create a set is :

 `nft add set [table] [set-name] {set properties}`